deltabeard/Etch-a-sketch-Arduino/README.md

 Program working.<br>
-70% done.
+95% done.
 See todo for work yet to be done.<br>
-Development slow.
+Development at good pace.